hhnnhh/berlin_datascience_lab/README.md

 1. FUEL TYPE
 1. GVW_TYPE

-Even after cleaning the variables, and modeling only passes and fails (leaving aborts out), and after training four different vanilla models (naive bayes, logistic regression, support vector machines (SVM) and random forest), "out of the box" all models perform extremely bad, with a ROC Score of ~.5, which is equivalent to chance level.
+However, even after cleaning the variables (removing outliers and odd values), and by modeling only passes and fails (discarding aborts) and after training four different vanilla models (naive bayes, logistic regression, support vector machines (SVM) and random forest), "out of the box" all models perform extremely bad, with a ROC score of ~.5, equivalent to chance level.

-### extended baseline model
+### extended Baseline Model

 For the [second baseline model](exploration/02_baseline_model/second_baseline_model_cleaned_scaled.ipynb), the following improvements were implemented:
 * categorical features were scaled with One-Hot-Encoding
 * continuous features scaled with MinMaxScaler
 * coping with imbalanced target value (~12% FAIL):
   * for LogReg: class-weight = balanced
-  * for SVM: downsampling of PASS values
+  * for SVM: downsampling of PASS result values

-Now the ROC SCORE for the LogReg increases to .66, for the SVM to .65.
+After implementing the changes, the ROC score of the LogReg increases to .66, of the SVM to .65.

-## Modeling
+### improved Model

 Model 1:
 "Modeling emission results based on static car features"

-For the last model, we improved the following features:
+For the actual predictive model, we implemented a [data preparation toolbox](emissionscheck_alb/data_prep.py) and a [preprocessing pipeline](emissionscheck_alb/baseline_model.py) for Logistic Regression (by Marielle Dado) which was subsequently extended by Random Forest and hyperparameter tuning options (by Hannah Bohle).

- Setting up a pipeline (MD) with
+In particular, data was preprocessed with the following features:

    * categorical features were scaled with One-Hot-Encoding
   * continuous features scaled with MinMaxScaler
 * coping with imbalanced target value (~12% FAIL):